 The Esja Mountain is not a single mountain but a mountain range consisting of several volcanic mountains formed over a long period of time and shaped by Ice Age glaciers.

 That morning we put on all our gear, packed some lunch and headed out to catch the bus to Esja Hiking Centre.
-On our way we met two other people headed to the same place; after getting talking we ended up doing our whole hike together 🙂 I’d hurt my hip so I was a bit slow going uphill but they stuck with us all the way.
+We met two other people headed to the same place; after getting talking we ended up doing our whole hike together 🙂 I’d hurt my hip so I was a bit slow going uphill but they stuck with us all the way.

 We set off along Esja’s rocky paths; the view in every direction was absolutely spectacular!
 Vast areas of volcanic rock, moss and orange vegetation.
 I’ve never seen a burnt orange and black landscape like this before.
 It was stark but beautiful.